jameshughes89/cs102/src/site/topics/collections/collections.rst

     :width: 500 px
     :align: center

+    Adding a plate to the top of a stack of plates.

 * Adding and removing data from a stack happens from one end
 * The last thing added to the stack will be the first thing removed